tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     b = blue(pixel)
 {% endhighlight %}

-With each iteration, variables `r`, `g`, and `b` are each assigned a value between `0` and `255`.
+With each pixel sampled, variables `r`, `g`, and `b` are each assigned a value between `0` and `255`.
 Excellent!
 That's a familiar range, right?
 Remember, `255` equals `FF` equals `11111111`.

-Let's visualise the channels, beginning with red.
-Recall that the Channels panels in both Krita and GIMP (and Photoshop, for that matter) appear as greyscale thumbnails.
-Add the following lines to your loop:
+The [`color()`](https://py.processing.org/reference/color.html) function converts RGB values into the integer types that `get()` and `set()` work with (the way Processing stores colours in memory).
+Add the following lines to the end of your loop:

 {% highlight py %}
+    rgb = color(r, g, b)
+    set( x+halfwidth, y, rgb )
+{% endhighlight %}

+Run the sketch.
+The result is the same as before.
+We have split the colour into its R/G/B constituents then merged them back together using the `color()` function.

+Now, let's visualise the channels beginning with red.
+Recall that the Channels panels in both Krita and GIMP (and Photoshop, for that matter) display greyscale thumbnails.
+Greys are an equal mix of red, green, and blue -- therefore, to represent a red channel in greyscale, use the red value for all three `color` arguments.

+{% highlight py %}
-    channelr = color(r, r, r)
+    #rgb = color(r, g, b)
     set( x+halfwidth, y, color(r,r,r) )
 {% endhighlight %}

-The [`color()`](https://py.processing.org/reference/color.html) function converts the RGB values into the integer types that `get()` and `set()` work with (the way Processing stores colours in memory).
-If the current pixel is bright red, the `color(r, r, r)` line is equivalent to `color(255, 255, 255)`.
-This means that the brightest reds should appear as white; no red is black; and everything else is some shade of grey.
+If the current iteration's pixel is bright red, the `color(r, r, r)` line is equivalent to `color(255, 255, 255)`.
+This means that the most vivid reds will appear as white, that no red is black, and that everything else is some shade of grey.
 Run the code.

 <figure>
   <img src="{{ site.url }}/img/pitl06/colour-channels-red.png" />
   <figcaption>Red channel (right).</figcaption>
 </figure>

-Observe how the red "MODE" sign registers as white; this indicates red values of around 100%.
+Note how the red "MODE" sign registers as white; this indicates red values of near 100%.
 The yellow stripes in the awning over the window are also white; this is because yellow is mixed using 100% red and 100% green.
 Comment out the red `set()` line and try a green channel instead.

 {% highlight py %}
     #set( x+halfwidth, y, color(r,r,r) )